 At Mini First Aid we realise that anaphylaxis is a subject that really frightens parents – both those who know their children have a severe allergy AND those parents who are weaning and don’t yet know if their child may be allergic to something.
 It is also something that parents often come across at play dates and parties as 5-8% of children now have a food allergy.
 Personally, I’ve always known about it because my younger brother is severely allergic to nuts – something that now affects 1 in 50 children.
-The 1st-7th October is Anaphylaxis Awareness Week so it’s a great time to make sure you are clued up about this life-threatening allergic reaction.
+Make sure you are clued up about this life-threatening allergic reaction.

 What is anaphylaxis?